epfl-lara/stainless/core/src/sphinx/installation.rst

 **Instructions:**

-1. (Optional) Install an external SMT solver (see Section ":ref:`smt-solvers`").
-This step is optional, if no extern SMT solvers are found, Stainless will instead use the bundled Scala-based `_Princess solver <http://www.philipp.ruemmer.org/princess.shtml>`_.

-2. Download the latest Stainless JAR from the `Releases page on GitHub <https://github.com/epfl-lara/stainless/releases>`_
+1. Download the latest Stainless JAR from the `Releases page on GitHub <https://github.com/epfl-lara/stainless/releases>`_

-3. Paste the following code in a file named ``test.scala``:
+2. Paste the following code in a file named ``test.scala``:

 .. code-block:: scala